Assessing External Validity Over Worst-case Subpopulations: Empirical results

-Before we present our theoretical results, we first empirically demonstrate how the WTE guards against spurious findings that do not hold under covariate shift.
-In contrast to the ATE, our robust notion of treatment effect can detect subgroups adversely effected by the treatment, and findings with respect to the WTE guarantees good effects over subpopulations.
-Our empirical illustration emphasizes the role of WTE as a way to reliably operationalize ML-based CATE estimators.
-Even when CATE estimators vary significantly across different estimation methods and sample sizes---which happens frequently since ML methods tend to undersmooth---our estimates of WTE remains stable and consistent over different sample sizes.
+We empirically demonstrate how our worst-case sensitivity approach guards against spurious findings that are invalidated under shifts in the underlying population.
+Our WTE estimator (Algorithm~\ref{alg:cross-fitting}) automatically detects subgroups adversely affected by the treatment and guarantees validity of findings over subpopulations on both randomized and observational studies.
+We observe that our WTE estimator remains stable even when typical CATE estimators---based on undersmoothed machine learning models---vary significantly across estimation methods and sample sizes.

-For all experiments, we look at $\mbox{WTE}_{\alpha}$ for $\alpha \in \{ .8, .6, .4, .2\}$, in addition to the usual $\mbox{ATE} = \mbox{WTE}_{1}$.
-If the desired sign of the treatment effect is positive, we replace the supremum with an infimum in the definition~\eqref{eqn:wte} without mention.
-Our results illustrate how the range of WTEs offers a diagnostic against unanticipated covariate shifts, even if one has not committed to a fixed level of $\alpha$ in advance; the level of $\alpha$ at which the estimator $\what{\omega}_{\alpha}$ starts to not support the findings of the ATE is particularly informative and interpretable.
-Throughout our empirical analysis, we use $K = 3$ in our cross-fitting procedure, and use random forests to estimate outcome models, with two-fold cross validation.
-For reproducibility, the code for all experiments will be shared publicly in the final version of the paper.
+Throughout our empirical analysis, we consider $\mbox{WTE}_{\alpha}$ for $\alpha \in \{ 1., .8, .6, .4, .2\}$ (recall $\mbox{ATE} = \mbox{WTE}_{1}$), where without mention we replace the supremum with an infimum in the definition~\eqref{eqn:wte} if the desired sign of the treatment effect is positive.
+We use $K = 3$ in our cross-fitting procedure and use random forests to estimate outcome models with two-fold cross-validation.
+Our estimator bounds the usual cross-fitted AIPW~\citep{ChernozhukovChDeDuHaNeRo18} and reduces to the AIPW when $\alpha = 1$, which we use as the topline estimator for the ATE. \ifdefined\usemsstyle \else \footnote{The code for all experiments can be found in \url{https://github.com/sookyojeong/worst-ate}.} \fi